SergioSarmientoRosales/MoNAS-ArchivingStrategies/MoNAS/README.md

 - Efficient MoNAS under limited computational budgets
 - Generation of rich solution clouds for offline archiving
 - Controlled and reproducible NAS experiments

+## Microsoft Azure Initiative

+This work was developed in the context of experiments executed on **Microsoft Azure**, supported by the initiative **Microsoft’s AI for Cultural Heritage**.

+This initiative aims to provide cloud computing resources and tools to support research projects that apply artificial intelligence to scientific, cultural, and technological challenges.
+Azure infrastructure was used to enable scalable and parallel execution of experiments in a reproducible manner.

 ## Notes